cmugpi/cmugpi.github.io/initial-setup/index.md

 ## Get a Lern2Unix Account

-We'll be using the lern2unix website as a backend to submit and download problems.
-So, you'll need a [lern2unix account][lern2unix-signup], which you should sign up for before our first lecture.
+We'll be using the lern2unix website as a backend to submit and download problems, so you'll need a [lern2unix account][lern2unix-signup] which you should sign up for before our first lecture.

 __IMPORTANT__: